khimscho/NEMO/wibl-python/README.md

-                        Duration (seconds) of the simulated data -s, --emit_serial     Write NMEA0183 simulated strings -b, --emit_binary     Write NMEA2000 simulated data packets -v, --verbose         Produce verbose output.
+                        Duration (seconds) of the simulated data -s, --emit_serial     Write NMEA0183 simulated strings -b, --emit_binary     Write NMEA2000 simulated data packets --use_buffer_constructor
+                        Use buffer constructor, rather than data constructor, for data packets.
+If not specified, data constructor will be used.
+  -v, --verbose         Produce verbose output.
 ```